matto2/matt-blog/paintings.md

 templateClass: tmpl-post
 ---

 I used to paint a lot.
-Here's some pieces I've done in the past - hope to add some new stuff here soon.
+Here's a few pieces - hope to add some new stuff here soon.

 <div class="gallery">
 <div class="grid">